coins/bitcoin-scripts/op_rotate.md

 # Bitwise Rotation of a 32-bit Integer

 A Bitcoin Script implementing a bitwise rotation of a 32-bit word by 3 bits to the right.
-Find [more opcodes here](https://github.com/coins/bitcoin-scripts/blob/master/composite-opcodes.md).
+If you are unfamiliar with [nondeterminism, check out this simple example first]([https://github.com/coins/bitcoin-scripts/blob/master/composite-opcodes.md](https://github.com/coins/bitcoin-scripts/blob/master/composite-opcodes.md#op_2div)).

 ```
 btcdeb "[